 Keep on hand enough drinking water for 14 days.
 Water purification tablets would also be useful if you can get them.
 Stock more water than you think that you could ever get through.

 :: Canned food, non-perishable items and pet food –

 Tinned soup, protein/granola bars, nuts (anything you can eat right out of the packet), crackers, cans of Beefaroni (don’t judge me…) and Pringles have always featured in my hurricane supplies since they can be eaten hot or cold, if absolutely necessary.
 I also like to ensure that I have an adequate supply of teabags (I might live in the Caribbean but I’m still British after all!)

-2018 Update: Have food and water for AT LEAST 2 weeks.
+Have food and water for AT LEAST 2 weeks.
 It may seem excessive, but non-perishable foods will always come in handy after the fact, or you can donate them to your local food bank if you’re fortunate and don’t need to use it all.

 Do not purchase foods that require water or cooking.
 Pastas and grains won’t be much use to you if you have no fresh water to cook them in.
 You won’t want to waste your supply of drinking water.
-My recommendations are still tins of cooked pasta (Chef Boyardee or similar), tins of soup (not the concentrated kind), trail mix, protein/granola bars, tins of tuna, or anything that you can eat cold and out of a can.
+My recommendations are still tins of cooked pasta (Chef Boyardee or similar), tins of soup (not the concentrated kind), trail mix, protein/granola bars, tins of tuna, or anything that you can eat cold and out of the can.
 There won’t be any water for washing up either.
-I have also been meaning to try MRE’s (Meals-Ready-to-Eat) like those supplied to the military, as they are excellent for camping/hiking/emergency stores and keep for years.
-I would love to hear if any of you have tried them?
+I have also been meaning to try MRE’s (Meals-Ready-To-Eat) like those supplied to the military, as they are excellent for camping/hiking/emergency stores and keep for years.
+I would love to hear if any of you have tried them.

 :: Passport, cash and important family documents –